SzturcTymoteusz/Nie-kopnij-si-/README.md

 # General info

 This project is a simple static website.
 Was made for a friend, who needs a website.
 The website consists of two subpages.
-The first subpage "Book" allows download the book Todd’a
+The first subpage "Book" allows download Todd’s
-Friela „Don’t Stub Your Toe”.
+Friel book „Don’t Stub Your Toe”.
 The second subpage "Contact" consist information about Joachim, the man who translated the book into Polish.

 # Technologies